ZTiKnl/IDA-AX/README.md

 It is NOT affected by game client closure/crash, it will remember the stats as long as EDMC remains open.
 If you place a checkmark in the settings tab, it will remember counts also on EDMC restart.
 *In case of an EDMC crash, you can always read back the killcounts in the log file `%TMP%\EDMarketConnector.log` (this file is cleared on EDMC startup)*

+Warning: It does NOT trigger AX kills made in wing it appears, further testing is required.
+It is possible that only the wingmember who makes the first or last hit on target gets the journal entry that is required for the counter add a kill.

 ## How to use:
 1. Clone the repo to the EDMC plugin folder, or download and unzip to the EDMC plugin folder